apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <em>(Optional)</em>
 <p>Specifies the name of the ServiceAccount required by the running Component.
-This ServiceAccount is used to grant necessary permissions for the Component&rsquo;s Pods to interact with other Kubernetes resources, such as modifying pod labels or sending events.</p>
+This ServiceAccount is used to grant necessary permissions for the Component&rsquo;s Pods to interact with other Kubernetes resources, such as modifying Pod labels or sending events.</p>
 <p>Defaults:
 If not specified, KubeBlocks automatically assigns a default ServiceAccount named &ldquo;kb-&#123;cluster.name&#125;&rdquo;, bound to a default role defined during KubeBlocks installation.</p>